seek-oss/serverless-haskell/README.md

   You can test the function and see the invocation results with `sls invoke myfunc`.

+  To invoke the function locally, use `sls invoke local -f myfunc`.

 ### Notes

 * `sls deploy function` is [not supported yet](https://github.com/seek-oss/serverless-haskell/issues/20).